+Description Area/ m2 Functional Information

+EXTERNAL UNDERCOVER SPECTATOR

+VIEWING

-Description Area/ m Functional Information EXTERNAL UNDERCOVER SPECTAT OR VIEWING Undercover spectator viewing 100 External to provide covered spectator viewing to both the main football oval side and the main cricket oval side of the pavilion.
-100 Preferable to include length of pavilion with plats and steps.
-COMMUNITY CENTRE 100 200 Cuitable to releast a summet been tone anti-iting.
-Further research is Community active indoor space 300 Suitable to relocate current long-term activities.
+Undercover spectator viewing 100 External to provide covered spectator viewing to both the main football oval side and the main cricket oval side of the pavilion.
+Preferable to include length of pavilion with plats and steps.

+100

+COMMUNITY CENTRE

+Community active indoor space 300 Suitable to relocate current long-term activities.
 Further research is required to determine the optimum size required for the space available at the relocated site.
 To accommodate the existing users a high ceiling and sprung flooring system will need to be provided and consideration given to internal access to storage and toilets, whilst independent access may be required to allow for multiple users of the facility.
 Area can be hired out casual use as well as current users of HWCRC.
 City group fitness classes can continue to be offered.
 Flexible space, netting/curtains etc. Potential for football and cricket clubs to run modified training in inclement weather.

 Multipurpose Rooms 150 Flexible community meeting spaces - able to operate independently of rest of spaces for optimal functionality and dividable into two smaller rooms or one large with optional kitchenette.
-Suitable for club and community meetings and wellness type classes Public Toilets 52 Fit out to include audio and lighting to allow for community events.
-Toilet area to be confirmed on assessment of occupancy, however 52 should be accessible internally for facility users.
+Suitable for club and community meetings and wellness type classes Fit out to include audio and lighting to allow for community events.

+Public Toilets 52 Toilet area to be confirmed on assessment of occupancy, however should be accessible internally for facility users.
 Potential to have external access for events held within the reserve, which would ideally be located adjacent to the playground area on a potential time lock style system.

-Meeting Room 30 Reception/Foyer 20 Optional.
+Meeting Room 30

+Reception/Foyer 20 Optional.
 Pending design and future uses.

 Kitchen and servery 30 To provide kitchen and servery facilities to main community space and multipurpose rooms.
-Optional - external servery access to Foothills Early Learning Centre 50 playground area.
-Foothills Learning Centre area for continued lease.
-Include Footining Larry Learning Centre 50 kitchenette, activity space and storage.
+Optional - external servery access to playground area.

+Foothills Early Learning Centre 50 Foothills Learning Centre area for continued lease.
+Include kitchenette, activity space and storage.
 Shortest access to car parking area, highly desirable for membership demographics.

 Store (general purpose) 65 To store equipment for user groups.
 Should be adjacent to and accessible from active indoor space and multipurpose rooms.
-This should have the ability to store tables, chairs and potentially small Cleaning Store 4 transportable stage area.
-To store cleaning equipment.
-Total 701 UTILITIES SPACES 701 Distribution boards 1 Mechanical services plantroom 15 Bin Store 15 External Plant access Design to include access to the mechanical plant, loading areas and Loading Bay emergency vehicle access to the first aid room.
-Total 31 TOTAL AREA REQUIRED 1,622
+This should have the ability to store tables, chairs and potentially small transportable stage area.

+Cleaning Store 4 To store cleaning equipment.

+Total 701

+UTILITIES SPACES

+Distribution boards 1

+Mechanical services plantroom 15

+Bin Store 15

+External Plant access Design to include access to the mechanical plant, loading areas and

+Loading Bay emergency vehicle access to the first aid room.

+Total 31

+TOTAL AREA REQUIRED 1,622